Palestinian parliamentary elections delayed, says Abbas, blaming Israel | Politics

 But analysts say that with the Israeli-Palestinian conflict low on Biden's priority list, Washington prefers to avoid elections that could empower Hamas and anger Israel as U.S. officials press ahead on nuclear talks with Iran.
 Israel has been making it clear that it prefers an election delay, fearing its coordination with Abbas's security forces in the West Bank would be undermined by the vote, said Shibley Telhami of the Brookings Institution.

-"(To) the extent that Biden was prepared to confront Israel, his top priority has been the Iran nuclear deal," Telhami said, adding that, among other factors, "this appeared to have weighed in on the Biden administration, with reduced enthusiasm for the election."
-State Department Spokesman Ned Price said on Thursday: "The exercise of democratic elections is a matter for the Palestinian people and for the Palestinian leadership to determine."
-(Writing by Rami Ayyub and Stephen Farrell, additional reporting by Ismael Khader in Ramallah, Yosri al-Jammal in Hebron and Matt Spetalnick in Washington; editing by Richard Pullin)
+"(To) the extent that Biden was prepared to confront Israel, his top priority has been the Iran nuclear deal," Telhami said.
+State Department Spokesman Ned Price said: "The exercise of democratic elections is a matter for the Palestinian people and for the Palestinian leadership to determine."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)